renns/bennu/readme.txt

 The two guice modules.
 The main bootstrap module com.ahsrcm.entdb.GuiceModule and the servlet config module com.ahsrcm.entdb.webservices.WebServicesModule.
 WebServicesModule is effectively the web.xml of a guice servlet app.

-Because this is built on top of the model3 project(s) there is quite a long list of things sort of confgiured through convention via guice.
+Because this is built on top of the model3 project(s) there is quite a long list of things configured through convention via guice.

  * logging
  * transaction manager